PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 No ONNX corpus model, generated TFLite artifact, dependency file, managed quick profile, exclusion policy, or public API is changed.
 No broad Tier run was performed for this bounded checkpoint.

+## Pre-Add Mul-const reshape suffix extraction: pre-fix observation

+The next raw helper was characterized at its unchanged ordered production boundary before source modification.
+Five short, zero-SWAP representatives (`face_detection_yunet_2023mar_int8.onnx`, `FastestDet.onnx`, `human_segmentation_pphumanseg_2021oct_org.onnx`, `osnet025_Nx3x256x128.onnx`, and `sinet_320_op.onnx`) recorded zero rewrites at all three invocations.
+A static corpus query then identified the bounded Add/Reshape/Transpose topology in `iat_llie_180x320.onnx`, a Tier 2 model that previously passed in 17.339 seconds with zero model-process SWAP.

+Sequential conversion-only characterization of IAT-LLIE found 5, 4, and 4 rewrites at the three prefix invocations.
+The 13 rewrites comprise seven direct/direct pre-Add branches and six direct/Mul-constant branches.
+Some branches become eligible only after the preceding phase has rewritten their input layout, so all three production positions are semantically relevant.
+The complete temporary trace fixed every changed Add, Mul, and Reshape input and output plus every removed Transpose before implementation work began.

+The pre-fix artifacts are fixed as follows:

+- float32 TFLite:
+  `75e355ba8fc01f32b9e4cf2d3c630a4c5c18e6091615a07f30851be6c6eb2881`;
+- float16 TFLite:
+  `4e6f95610870597b74995f441c5cc755cdd2a555a5322504a919aef85f102c43`;
+- tensor correspondence report:
+  `a52ffab6c473547076538d993dbadd39305304521232b85dda74fae492f77322`.

+The characterization also exposes an existing ownership mismatch rather than a new regression: despite its Mul-const name, the raw helper claims valid direct/direct chains before the adjacent general direct helper can see them.
+The extraction must preserve this ordering and artifact behavior.
+It must use one graph index per invocation, immutable plans with stale-contract rejection, copy-on-write constants, explicit layout updates, bounded dispatch, and the existing compatibility wrapper's final prune/report boundary.
+No production fix has been applied at this point.

+## Pre-Add Mul-const reshape suffix extraction: final checkpoint

+The bounded owner is now implemented and connected before the unchanged raw compatibility fallback.
+It indexes only Add candidates, shares one `ModelIRGraphIndex` for the complete invocation, resolves immutable plans, and revalidates every operator/tensor contract before apply.
+Typed permutations, rank-four and rank-three views, reshape semantics, layout, dtype, quantization, graph boundaries, producer order, and constant ownership are validated before mutation.
+Shared channel constants and reshape-shape constants use copy-on-write; exclusive constants retain their historical names and update in place.
+Legacy NCHW consumers retain one dedicated adapter.
+`LayoutState` is updated with every physical layout change, while pruning and lineage-report grouping remain at the historical wrapper exit.

+IAT-LLIE now records all 13 production rewrites in the indexed owner itself:
+5, 4, and 4 across the three ordered prefix invocations.
+The fallback adds no rewrite for those accepted candidates.
+Conversion-only output retains the exact pre-fix hashes:

+- float32 TFLite:
+  `75e355ba8fc01f32b9e4cf2d3c630a4c5c18e6091615a07f30851be6c6eb2881`;
+- float16 TFLite:
+  `4e6f95610870597b74995f441c5cc755cdd2a555a5322504a919aef85f102c43`;
+- tensor correspondence report:
+  `a52ffab6c473547076538d993dbadd39305304521232b85dda74fae492f77322`.

+The single sequential managed `-cotof` gate completed in 18.084 seconds with `classification=pass`, maximum absolute error `4.470348358154297e-07`, and `peak_swap_kib=0`.
+No timeout, converter failure, accuracy regression, artifact difference, or SWAP exclusion was found.

+### Changed files and design decisions

+- `onnx2tf/tflite_builder/passes/pre_add_mulconst_reshape_suffix_layout.py`
+  owns indexed candidate resolution, immutable transactional plans, differential graph updates, constant copy-on-write, layout reconciliation, bounded dispatch, and retained legacy adapters.
+- `onnx2tf/tflite_builder/lower_from_onnx2tf.py` invokes that owner first in the existing compatibility helper and supplies the Session `LayoutState` at the unchanged ordered prefix boundary.
+- `tests/test_flatbuffer_direct_indexed_pre_add_mulconst_reshape_suffix_layout.py`
+  covers direct/direct and direct/Mul-constant capability, closed and legacy graphs, shared constants, rejection atomicity, stale plans, bounded candidate dispatch, idempotence, index/layout consistency, and cleanup ownership.
+- `tests/test_flatbuffer_direct_architecture.py` fixes the indexed-first
+  ownership, differential-index policy, no-early-prune contract, and Session layout boundary.
+- `docs/flatbuffer_direct_architecture.md` and this handoff record the semantic contract, pre-fix observation, evidence, and restart instructions.

+The main compatibility decision is intentional: the new owner accepts direct/direct as well as direct/Mul-constant inputs because the historical helper already claims both families before the adjacent general direct helper.
+Changing that ownership would alter pass timing and could alter artifacts.
+Strict cases outside the new contract still use the raw fallback.
+No public API, CLI default, artifact name, dependency, ONNX corpus model, managed profile, exclusion rule, or optional TensorFlow boundary changed.

+### Verification completed

+- focused indexed owners, QLinear interactions, active suffix fixtures, and complete architecture suite: `257 passed in 44.99s`;
+- TensorFlow import-blocked explicit direct, default direct, and direct `-cotof`: `3 passed in 4.53s`;
+- dedicated owner during its focused run: `12 passed in 0.50s`;
+- ordered owner/fixture integration during its focused run:
+  `17 passed in 2.33s`;
+- sequential IAT-LLIE managed `-cotof`: one pass, zero failure, zero SWAP;
+- scoped Ruff, Python syntax compilation, and `git diff --check`: pass.

+### Known issues and unfinished work

+No new failing test or model regression is known at this checkpoint.
+The whole-file inherited Ruff findings and optional exporter limitations recorded earlier in this handoff remain unchanged.
+The optional TensorFlow suite was not synchronized or executed; only its import-blocked direct boundary was tested.
+No broad Tier run was performed because this checkpoint deliberately used the only short real model with non-zero owner coverage.

+The original Goal remains incomplete: the fixed pipeline contract, remaining raw layout/reshape helpers, op-family lowering consolidation, quantization and split/crop refresh, requested-artifact matrix, optional TensorFlow exporters, shared PyTorch/TorchScript/Dynamo/ExportedProgram package, and final Tier 0-through-5 performance/regression gates still require later checkpoints.

+### Restart instruction

+Confirm `fb-refactor5` is clean and synchronized with `origin/fb-refactor5`.
+Then characterize the adjacent raw `_optimize_transpose_pre_add_reshape_transpose_suffix_nhwc_chains` helper at its unchanged production boundary.
+First establish its non-zero real-model families and overlap with the newly indexed direct/direct owner; record any problem before changing source.
+Extract only a bounded family with real coverage, retain strict rejects on the compatibility path, and validate with focused fixtures plus the smallest sequential zero-SWAP model set.
+Continue to commit and push coherent units only; do not create a pull request.